jonathanlermitage/intellij-extra-icons-plugin/README.md

 * feature request -> support new icons: please provide SVG or 32x32 PNG (with transparency) file(s) and filename patterns.
 * contributions: they should be tested.
   Please reformat new and modified code only: do not reformat the whole project or entire existing file (in other words, try to limit the amount of changes in order to speed up code review).
-  To finish, don't hesitate to add your name or nickname to contributors list ;-)
+  To finish, don't hesitate to add your name or nickname (and LinkedIn profile, etc.) to contributors list ;-)

 ## License